captain-aminul/Hy-Tracker/README.md

 Run the tracking file using the appropriate link to the validation datasets.

 # If this work is helpful to you, please cite it as:
+@article{islam2024hy,
-**Islam, Mohammad Aminul, Xing, Wangzhi, Zhou, Jun, Gao, Yongsheng, and Paliwal, Kuldip K.** "Hy-Tracker: A Novel Framework for Enhancing Efficiency and Accuracy of Object Tracking in Hyperspectral Videos." *IEEE Transactions on Geoscience and Remote Sensing* (2024).
-IEEE.
+  title={Hy-Tracker: A Novel Framework for Enhancing Efficiency and Accuracy of Object Tracking in Hyperspectral Videos}, author={Islam, Mohammad Aminul and Xing, Wangzhi and Zhou, Jun and Gao, Yongsheng and Paliwal, Kuldip K}, journal={IEEE Transactions on Geoscience and Remote Sensing}, year={2024}, publisher={IEEE}
+}